pglen/pyvserv/README.md

  The bottom area of the window contains a live view of the incoming data, as it is originally formatted, without the blockchain and hash details.

-  All views monitor the live files, without interfering with any of the operations.
+  All views monitor the live files, on the default setup, without interfering with any of the operations.

 ## History: